acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

-This user guide describes how to deploy Acumos platforms using the "One Click deploy" tools designed for developers or those who want a simple and automated way to deploy an all-in-one (AIO) Acumos platform.
+This user guide describes how to deploy Acumos platforms using the "One Click deploy" tools designed for developers or those who want a simple and automated way to deploy an Acumos platform.
+Currently deployment supports an all-in-one (AIO) target.

 What is an AIO deploy?
 ----------------------

-The AIO deploy tools build an all-in-one instance of Acumos, with the database, Nexus repositories and docker containers all running on a single virtual machine or physical host machine.
+The AIO deploy tools build an all-in-one instance of Acumos, with the database, Nexus repositories, and docker containers all running on a single virtual machine or physical host machine.

 What's included in the AIO tools
 --------------------------------

+In system-integration repo folder AIO:

-* oneclick_deploy.sh: the main script that kicks off the deployment, run as “bash oneclick_deploy.sh”.
+* oneclick_deploy.sh: the main script that kicks off the deployment, to setup an AIO instance of Acumos under a docker or kubernetes environment.
 * acumos-env.sh: environment setup script that is customized as new environment parameters get generated (e.g. passwords).
 Used by various scripts in this toolset, to set shell environment variables that they need.